Supporting our students' mental health

 Interested in becoming a Facilitator?

 Staff who are school-based, or provide direct support to schools, and have interest and experience in supporting schools to enhance student mental health and wellbeing are strongly encouraged to apply.
-Successful applicants will be invited to attend online facilitator training in the remote delivery of the professional learning.
-Following successful completion of the facilitator training, facilitators may choose to up-skill in the in-person delivery format of the PL.
+Successful applicants will be invited to attend in person facilitator training in the face to face delivery of the professional learning.

-The 4.5-hour online facilitator training in the remote delivery of the PL will involve participation in Supporting our Students’ Mental Health professional learning modules, learning about the delivery and technologies, and a brief written and verbal task for successful completion of the training.
-The in-person upskill is a self-paced learning activity involving the completion of a 30-minute webinar and associated readings.
+The full day facilitator training will involve completing the Supporting our Students’ Mental Health professional learning modules as a participant, learning about the delivery and technologies, and a brief written and verbal task for successful completion of the training.

 Once you have completed the facilitator training, you will be expected to: